DAMarkoff/PetProject_Service_Station/Readme.txt

 			st_ord_id

 	user_authorization
-			if there is no available shelf of the size needed in the warehouse: note add in the "storage_order" base info about the storage order update in the "warehouse" base availability of the occupied storage place
+		if there is no available shelf of the size needed in the warehouse: note the user can specify either the size_name or the user_vehicle_id if both size_name and user_vehicle_id are specified, the size_name is ignored

 /storage_orders [PUT]